jeffreysham/Data-Structures-Assignment-5/README-Celebrity.txt

 the celebrity knows no one.
 In order to use the graph structure, we added a node every time we encountered a new number/person when parsing the input from the file.
 Then, we connected the first number of the pair of numbers to the second number of the pair.
-This succcessfully created a graph structure where the numbers that know other numbers are adjacent to them.
+This successfully created a graph structure where the numbers that know other numbers are adjacent to them.

 In order to find who the celebrity was, we had a method called isAdjacent(K keyA, K keyB)